madler/zlib/win32/README-WIN32.txt

   zdll.lib         Install these files into the compilers' LIB path if linking zdll.exp         a compiled program to the zlib1.dll binary

-  zlib.lib         Install these files into the compilers' LIB path if linking zlib.pdb         a compiled program to the zlib1.dll binary (zlib.pdb ensures
+  zlib.lib         Install these files into the compilers' LIB path to link zlib zlib.pdb         into compiled programs, without zlib1.dll runtime dependency
-                   that the resulting program may be debugged)
+                   (zlib.pdb provides debugging info to the compile time linker)

   zlib1.dll        Install this binary shared library into the system PATH, or
                    the program's runtime directory (where the .exe resides)